 Carl DiSalvo is an Associate Professor at The Georgia Institute of Technology, where he directs the Public Design Workshop.

 Tom Jenkins is a PhD candidate in the Digital Media program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
-He is interested in how designed objects operate as parts of different ecosystems.
 His dissertation work focuses on the use of research through design methods to produce speculative Internet of Things for domestic settings, particularly cohousing communities.

 Amanda Meng is a PhD candidate at the Sam Nunn School of International Affairs where she studies technology and democracy.
 For her dissertation research, Amanda investigates how social movements make use of open government data to make claims on government.
 A native to Atlanta, she also works locally to use data and networked technologies for participatory projects at the city and neighborhood level.
 Throughout her career as a practitioner and academic she has spent time in the Dominican Republic, India, Ghana, Nigeria, Hong Kong, studying or implementing projects to improve development or democracy outcomes using Information Communication Technologies.